How to make Challah braided bread easily at home. Ingredients you will need and technique for making this special bread in Jewish cuisine.

 - If the rope shrinks as you try to roll them, let them rest for 5 minutes to relax and then try again.

-- If making a 6-stranded challah take the strand furthest to the right and weave it towards the left through the other strands using this pattern: over 2 strands, under 1 strand, over 2 strands.
+If making with 6 strands take the strand furthest to the right and weave it towards the left through the other strands using this pattern: over 2 strands, under 1 strand, over 2 strands.

 - Repeat with this pattern, starting at the furthest right strand, until the whole loaf is braided.